-Setting Description Factory Default Distance or max.
-Specifies the transmission distance or max. range between 500 range for transmission two AWK devices.
-This parameter should be set properly, (500 to 11,000 m) especially for long-distance communication.
+Setting Description Factory Default Distance or max. range Specifies the transmission distance or max. range between two 500 for transmission AWK devices.
+This parameter should be set properly, especially (500 to 11,000 m) for long-distance communication.

 NOTE Make sure the same Transmission distance parameters are set in both AP and Client.
-When this parameter is greater than 500, an optimal algorithm will be enabled (only in the 5 GHz channel) to support long-distance transmission.
+When this parameter is greater than 500, an optimal algorithm will be enabled to support long-distance transmission.